SAP/ui5-tooling/docs/pages/ESSupport.md

 #### Spread Element in XMLComposite declaration

-When declaring a `XMLComposite` using a `XMLComposite` in the configuration of the `XMLComposite` is not supported.
+When declaring a `XMLComposite` using a `Spread Element` in the configuration of the `XMLComposite` is not supported.

 === "Supported"